causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public mut prop genericParam: GenericParam
 ```

-Function: Gets or sets the type parameter list, enclosed by `<>`, with multiple type parameters separated by commas.
+Function: Gets or sets the parameter list.
+The type parameter list is enclosed in `<>`, with multiple type parameters separated by commas.

 Type: [GenericParam](ast_package_classes.md#class-genericparam)